-F13 For High value contracts the Procurement Lead shall use the Procurement Toolkit suite of documents to perform a tender to the full public market.
-This process will also require the use of Contracts Finder.
+F13 For High Value contracts the Procurement Lead shall use the Procurement Toolkit suite of documents to perform a tender to the full public market.
+This process will also require the use of the Central Digital Platform.

 Intermediate-Value Contracts